 - What individuals can do to prepare for hyperinflation in case it comes.

 Would you like to read more about hyperinflation?
-Check out The Ultimate Guide to Understanding and Protecting Against Inflation.
+Check out our Complete Guide to Understanding and Protecting Against Inflation.

 Welcome to Money for the Rest of Us.
 This is a personal finance show on money, how it works, how to invest it, and how to live without worrying about it.
 I’m your host, David Stein.
 Today is episode 287.
 It’s titled “What Causes Hyperinflation And How to End It”

 Hyperinflation, the rapid increase in prices.
 With inflation over 50% per month, it can destroy an economy.
 We’re seeing that in Venezuela today.
 We saw it in Zimbabwe in 2008/2009.
 And potentially again in 2020 in Zimbabwe.